 The Tutoring Center provides a supportive environment in which students may ask questions, find answers and network with other students.
 It is staffed by professional and peer tutors.
 Tutorial services are free to all enrolled students at EvCC.
-Tutoring is provided in several formats: individual scheduled appointments, scheduled small group, or on a drop-in basis.
+Students may access services only in the courses they are currently enrolled in at EvCC for credit.
+Academic support is provided in several formats: drop-in tutoring for one-on-one help, tutor-facilitated study group sessions, eTutoring through the Northwest eTutoring Consortium and Supplemental Instruction for specific courses.

 Computers are available for students to use in a variety of ways.
-They can type papers, perform research on the Internet, use instructional software or access different web sites for additional exercises in math and science courses.
+They can work on online homework, type papers, perform research on the Internet, use instructional software or access different web sites for additional exercises in math and science courses.
 Handouts for several subjects are available that provide students with explanations and practice.